ocademy-ai/machine-learning/_sources/data-science/data-visualization/visualizing-quantities.md

 ## Build a line plot about bird wingspan values

-Open the file [let-us-learn-about-birds.ipynb](../../assignments/data-science/let-us-learn-about-birds.ipynb) with Jupyter Notebook and add a cell.
+Open the notebook [let-us-learn-about-birds](../../assignments/data-science/let-us-learn-about-birds.ipynb) with Jupyter Notebook and add a cell.
 The data could be found <a href="../../assets/data/birds.csv">here</a>.

 ```{code-cell}
 :tags: [output_scroll]